lieszkol/november-gallery/README.md

 	 - **Swiper Gallery** for responsive, multi-platform galleries
 	 - **Popup Lightbox** for galleries that can be opened from a link or button on your page, with several available styles (wide, compact)
 	 - **Video Gallery** for...videos, again, with several "styles" available (thumbs / titles + subtitles / titles only)
-	 - **Image List Only** if you want to handle the display of the images yourself and only need a list of image objects that you uploaded to a specific folder using the OctoberCMS Media Manager
+	 - **Image List Only** if you want to handle the display of the images yourself and only need a list of image objects
  - Various options for the Embedded Gallery that can be configured in the back-end or overridden in the component inspector without writing a line of code:
 	 - tiles (arranged in columns, justified, or laid out in a grid)
 	 - carousel
 	 - slider
 	 - combined (large image + lightbox)
- - Set which folder of images to display in the component configuration panel OR pass it dynamically as a page-variable
+ - Set which folder of images to display in the component configuration panel OR pass it dynamically as a page-variable OR set it in your RainLab blog entry
  - Responsive/touch enabled/skinnable/themable/gallery buttons/keyboard control etc.

 ### Limitations / ToDo: